 KSTP Why We Give

-KSTP is excited to re-introduce our #whywegive initiative.
+KSTP is excited to present our annual #whywegive initiative.
 KSTP supports a variety of charities throughout the year by running Public Service Announcements and airing the amazing stories demonstrating the impact that these organizations have in our community.

 Our anchors, Minnesota Live, and Twin Cities Live hosts participate in speaking engagements, acting as emcees and hosting fundraising events.